“What does your company do?”

 The technology is interesting to you.
 The outcome is interesting to buyers.
 Lead with what they get, not how you deliver it.

-Terms that are obvious to you are meaningless to buyers unfamiliar with your space.
+Terms that are obvious to you are meaningless to buyers outside your space.

 Unclear examples: